LunarColony/SwiftUI-Tasks-App/README.md

 # Developer Notes
 I decided to start this project in hopes of gaining more understanding of SwiftUI, I plan to also complete my previous repository regarding the weather app soon, but, this side project is necessary to further enhance my skills.

 I literally spent hours and hours learning and trying to understand how to share data across different views, I'm not even joking but I was on the brink of madness.
-Thankfully I was patient enough to read various documentations from different sources and managed to cross reference some of my tutorial repositories for code the could be of some help (iExpense was invaluable).
+Thankfully, I was patient enough to read various documentations from different sources and managed to cross reference some of my tutorial repositories for code the could be of some help (iExpense was invaluable).

 # Update
 - ~~You can currently add user input to the list however you can't remove an item from the list.~~